Birmingham Workers’ Compensation Lawyer

 - You must be working at the time you get hurt or realize you’re sick

 - You must be doing work that’s within the scope of your employment at the time of your injury.
 For example, if you’re a waitress at a bar but get hurt carrying cases of beer in, there may be an issue.
 Unless your employer told you to unload the truck, your claim may be denied.
 Your boss can claim that you weren’t hired to do that work.
-Your Alabama workers compensation lawyer will challenge these claims.
+Your Alabama personal injury lawyer will challenge these claims.

 - You must show that you were actually injured